 Model-based clustering of moderate or large dimensional data is notoriously difficult.
 We have proposed a model for simultaneous dimensionality reduction and clustering, by assuming a mixture model for the latent scores, which are then linked to the observations via a Gaussian latent factor model.
 This approach was recently investigated by \cite{Chandra20}.
 The authors use a factor-analytic representation and assume a mixture model for the latent factors.
 However, performance can deteriorate in the presence of model misspecification.
 Assuming a repulsive point process prior for the component-specific means of the mixture for the latent scores is shown to yield a more robust model that outperforms the standard Lamb on several simulated scenarios.
 To favor well-separated clusters of data, the repulsive point process must be anisotropic, and its density should be tractable for efficient posterior inference.
 We address these issues by proposing a general construction for anisotropic determinantal point processes.

-The bottleneck in our simulation algorithm is the spectral approximation of the density of the DPP that has a computational cost that scales exponentially in $d$, the dimension of the latent factors.
+The bottleneck in our sampling algorithm is the spectral approximation of the DPP density, which has a computational cost that scales exponentially in $d$, the dimension of the latent factors.
 It is common practice to set small values for $d$ in latent factor models.
-Nonetheless, for moderate or large values of $d$ the approach in \cite{bardenet} would be more efficient, at the price that the parameters in the model are harder to interpret.
+Nonetheless, for moderate or large values of $d$, the approach in \cite{bardenet} would be more efficient, at the price that the parameters in the model are harder to interpret.
 Another approximation of the DPP density is provided by \cite{poinas}, suitable also for non (hyper-)rectangular domains.
-In the case of projection DPPs, i.e. when the eigenvalues of the spectral decomposition are either zero or one, we could sample exactly from the full-conditional of the non-allocated components using the methods in \cite{lav_rubak} instead of employing a birth-death Metropolis-Hastings move.
+In the case of projection DPPs, i.e., when the eigenvalues of the spectral decomposition are either zero or one, we could sample exactly from the full-conditional of the non-allocated components using the methods in \cite{lav_rubak} instead of employing a birth-death Metropolis-Hastings move.

 We have not investigated the estimation of the factor loading matrix $\Lambda$, which could be of interest to explain the correlation structure of the data.
-Our model inherits the rotational invariance property of classical factor models, but this issue can be dealt with via ex post procedures for the estimation of $\Lambda$.
+Our model inherits the rotational invariance property of classical factor models, but this issue can be dealt with via ex-post procedures for the estimation of $\Lambda$.
 See, for instance, \cite{papasta2022} and the references therein.